-The morning recess schedule will allow for cohorts having their own designated play area locations with adequate distance between each cohort.
+The morning recess schedule will allow for cohorts to have their own locations with adequate distance between each cohort.

 Lunch

 Students will be dismissed before lunch.
 Those ordering a school lunch will pick it up when dismissed and take it home to eat.
 Signage and marks to designate where to wait will be posted to ensure 6 foot distance when students collect their meal.